bobb34/QST/README.md

 Change the QST interface to your own language.

-Runs on all major operating systems.
+Runs on all major operating systems (Windows 10, Ubuntu, Mac, BSD, et.).

-Runs on your laptop, desjtop, server or the cloud.
+Runs on your laptop, desktop, server or the cloud.

 Easily scales to thousands of simultaneous users and more.